Isaac-Ndirangu-Muturi-749/alx-airbnb-database/database-adv-script/README.md

 1. **Non-Correlated Subquery**: Retrieves properties with an average rating greater than 4.0.
 2. **Correlated Subquery**: Identifies users who have made more than 3 bookings.

-## Usage
-Execute the queries in a PostgreSQL environment to view results.

 # Task 2: Apply Aggregations and Window Functions